The Amino Acid Of Tranquility – Powerful Benefits to the Body and Mind

 This applies to everyday brain health and functions, including issues with memory or even brain fog.
 One study has even proved that l-tryptophan depletion is the cause for memory issues in test subjects, meaning that higher levels could help improve memory problems.

-L-TRYPTOPHAN COULD HELP WITH NEUROLOGICAL DISORDERS
+HELP WITH NEUROLOGICAL DISORDERS

 Benefits to the nervous system translate into benefits on a neurological level.
 Does this mean that l-tryptophan could benefit neurological disorders?